 Athletes must be provided with and able to readily access masks.
 Protecting public and athlete health is too fundamentally important to make athletes responsible for their own supply.
 In accordance with best practice, proper masks include medical-grade masks or 3-layer cloth coverings (or at least two cloth layers with a filter).
 This is especially important given the highly infectious new variants, where airborne transmission indoors has shown distancing measures may be less effective at preventing spread.
-Equally, while measures such as washing hands are good hygiene, it should be clear this is in no way as effective as wearing a mask in limiting the transmission of the virus.

-Protecting public and athlete health is too fundamentally important to make athletes responsible for their own supply.
+Equally, while measures such as washing hands are good hygiene, it should be clear this is in no way as effective as wearing a mask in limiting the transmission of the virus. " Protecting public and athlete health is too fundamentally important to make athletes responsible for their own supply.
+MASKS FOR ALL Many professional leagues including the WNBA, NBA and MSL arranged for the centralized acquisition and distribution of medical grade face masks to players.
+In sports such as the NFL where wearing a face shield is required for on-field play, the players association worked with engineers to make modifications to ensure it was fit for play whilst protecting players against the spread of the virus.
 EFFECTIVE EDUCATION

 Player buy-in and understanding is essential for the successful implementation of RTP Protocols.
-Effective, consistent and ongoing education must be provided to all athletes due to compete at the Games.
+Effective, consistent and on-going education must be provided to all athletes due to compete at the Games.